- 8 hrs return

 Huts up the Kauaeranga Valley

-Overnighting at the 80 bed Pinnacles Hut is five star luxury as far as back country camping goes and sitting outside at night you can hear kiwi and morepork call and watch the mist gather over the Pinnacles above.
+Staying overnight in the Pinnacles Hut (the largest DOC hut in the country) is five-star luxury as far as back-country camping goes.
+Sitting on the deck at night you can hear kiwi and ruru (morepork) calling as you watch the mist gather over the Pinnacles above.

-For those venturing futher afield, Crosbies Hut is located on the Memorial Loop Track off the Main Range Track, approximately 12 km north east of Thames.
-The Hut can be accessed from a number of tracks, with two access points from Thames township (Waiotahi and Karaka), two off the Thames Coast Highway (SH 25) (Te Puru and Waiomu) one off the Tapu-Coroglen Road and one from the Kauaeranga Valley.
+For those venturing further afield, Crosbies Hut is located on the Memorial Loop Track off the Main Range Track, approximately 12 km northeast of Thames.
+The hut can be accessed from a number of tracks, with two access points from Thames township (Waiotahi and Karaka), two off the Thames Coast Highway (SH 25) (Te Puru and Waiomu) one off the Tapu-Coroglen Road and one from the Kauaeranga Valley.
 The Waiotahi Track can be extremely muddy in wet weather.
 Allow 4 to 6 hours for all access tracks to Crosbies Hut.